dw974/MyCoV/README.md

 "posterior_probability": the proportion of trees in our bayesian inference in which the best_hit sequence clustered in the same group as the corresponding subgenus holotype sequence.

-"pairwise_identity": pairwise identity between the query sequence and the bet_hit sequence in the reference database.
+"pairwise_identity": pairwise identity between the query sequence and the best_hit sequence in the reference database.

 "recombination": Whether the best_hit sequence also had a sequence in the spike region that gave a different classification result due to recombination.
+Possible values are 1) "ND" - not determined, the best_hit sequence did not have corresponding information from the spike region.
+2) "None" - the corresponding information from the spike region resulted in assignment of the sequence to the same subgenus.
+3) subgenus_rdrp/subgenus-spike - the information from the spike region of the best_hit sequence classified the sequence into a different subgenus.

 Alternatively, you can visualise the results in terms of best-hit pairwise distances to the query sequence(s):